Myocardial Abscess

 Aggressive postoperative supportive therapy in patients with myocardial abscess includes the following:

 Continuation of antibiotic therapy may be necessary.
-Patients may still require a prolonged 6-week course of antibiotic therapy.
+Patients still may require a prolonged 6-week course of antibiotic therapy.

 Inpatient & Outpatient Medications

-These include the following:
+Medications include the following:

 Transfer